nathaneastwood/fablore/src/main-story/10-outsiders/catch-of-the-day.md

-# Riptide, Lurker of the Deep
+# Catch of the Day

 [Riptide](../../heroes-of-rathe/riptide-about.md) breaks the tension by squeezing the sore on his shoulder between thumb and forefinger.
 The pain shoots up his neck and into his skull, offering a momentary distraction.
 The sore gives with a satisfying pop, erupting ichor that streams down his bulky bicep and drips onto the corroded iron of his forearm.
 The pain recedes as Riptide wipes meat and mechanics clean with a cloth drenched in alcohol.
 He takes a swig from the bottle for good measure, relishing the pungent warmth as it passes down his throat.